 - i. financial information extracted from the corresponding Solvency II information included in syndicates' Annual Solvency Returns by the managing agent of each syndicate, which have been submitted to the Council of Lloyd's and on which the auditors of each syndicate have reported; - ii.
-Society of Lloyd's financial information extracted from the Society of Lloyd's IFRS financial statements and adjusted for presentation and classification differences between IFRS and Solvency II, in line with the Lloyd's basis of preparation; and
+Society of Lloyd's financial information extracted from the Society of Lloyd's UK GAAP financial statements and adjusted for any valuation, presentation and classification differences between UK GAAP and Solvency II, in line with the Lloyd's basis of preparation; and - iii.
+Funds at Lloyd's financial information extracted from the Lloyd's Pro Forma Financial Statements and adjusted for any valuation, presentation and classification differences between the basis of preparation of the PFFS and Solvency II, in line with the Lloyd's basis of preparation.